-FASH 268 FIELD STUDY: THE MARKET CENTER (3 CR)
+FIELD STUDY: THE MARKET CENTER (3 CR)

 Upon successful completion of this course, the student should be able to identify and distinguish between national, regional and local retail market centers.
 In addition, the student should be able to explain the importance of market centers, analyze the marketing mix of selected retailers and describe uses of fashion auxiliary services.
+This is a suggested course for the Fashion Merchandising Program.
 3 hrs./wk.
 Spring.

-FASH 277 FASHION SEMINAR: CAREER OPTIONS (2 CR)
+FASHION SEMINAR: CAREER OPTIONS (2 CR)